The importance of effective translation for ecommerce websites

-By the end of 2015, according to a recent report published by eMarketer, annual sales for online retailers are expected to reach as much as $1.67 trillion (£1.1 trillion) worldwide.
-This will account for 7.3 per cent of all retail sales across the world ($22.82 trillion), which shows just how powerful ecommerce is in the modern connected world.
+According to figures published August 2019 by Statista, global sales for online retailers are expected to reach as much as US$6.54trillion by 2023.
+This will account for 20% of retail sales worldwide, demonstrating the power of ecommerce in the modern connected world.

 Regionalisation of ecommerce

-In becoming global ecommerce brands, one of the primary issues companies need to broach is how they can branch out into new markets.
-The internet breaks down geographical barriers and borders, and allows firms to connect with customers in ways they never could before, which brings with it an all new opportunity for growth.
+In becoming a global ecommerce brand, one of the primary issues companies need to broach is how they can branch out into new markets.
+The internet breaks down geographical barriers and borders and allows firms to connect with customers in ways they never could before, which brings with it an all new opportunity for growth.

 The importance of translation in ecommerce